-Economic Commission for Africa is optimistic on the impact of the African Continental Free Trade Area agreement on the socio-economic development in Africa, here’s how
+- Economic Commission for Africa the African Continental Free Trade Area (AfCTFA) agreement will impact positively on Africa’s socio-economic development.

 The Principal Policy Advisor, Macroeconomics and Governance Division, Economic Commission for Africa (ECA), Dr Joseph Atta-Mensah says the African Continental Free Trade Area (AfCTFA) agreement will impact positively on the socio-economic development in Africa.